Tautua Samoa Party

+The party was deregistered on 7 March 2023 after failing to pay the annual registration fee.

 Formation

 The party was formed by 11 independent Members of Parliament in December 2008.
 The party's founders described their aim as providing parliamentary opposition to the ruling Human Rights Protection Party.

 Under the Samoan Electoral Act, registering as members of a new party would have required Tautua Samoa's members to contest a by-election for their parliamentary seats.
 To avoid this, the party was initially registered under the Companies Act, and its members remained listed as independents.
 However, as such it was not an officially recognized party by the Parliament of Samoa.
 Samoa at times has had no official opposition parties, because of restrictive Parliamentary rules that control and constrain the formation of opposition parties.

 The party launched with no formal leader; its interim chair was Lealailepule Rimoni Aiafi.
 In January 2009, the Speaker of Parliament ordered Tautua Samoa to provide formal notice of its existence and membership.
 The party formally identified itself, and nine Members of Parliament identified themselves as members.
 In May, Speaker Tolofuaivalelei Falemoe Lei'ataua revoked the parliamentary membership of all nine of the party's MPs, on the grounds that joining a party after being elected breached the provisions of the Electoral Act and the parliament standing orders.
 Their expulsion from Parliament would prompt by-elections.
 Lealailepule Rimoni Aiafi stated that he would seek an interim injunction against the Speaker's ruling.
 The Supreme Court of Samoa cancelled the by-elections and reinstated the MPs, stating that the speaker's position was wrong and the party formation was legal.

 In March 2010, the Electoral Act was amended, forbidding any Member of Parliament from leaving their initial party while retaining their seat.
 Consequently, three members of the Tautua Samoa Party resigned from Parliament: party chairman Lealailepule Rimoni Aiafi, and former HRPP cabinet ministers Palusalue Fa’apo II and Va'ai Papu Vailupe.
 Their resignation led to by-elections in their constituencies: Vaisigano number one, Faleata West, and Safata territorial.
 Only those three Members of Parliament resigned, because only they declared they were members of the party following its formal registration.
 Other MPs who had initially aligned themselves with the party are therefore not officially members.

 On 2 May 2010 Va'ai Papu Vailupe was elected unopposed in the Vaisigano by-election, becoming the first MP elected for the party.